posva/talk-data-loaders/slides-jp.md

 ```

 <!--
-But lazy loaders abort the navigation if an error is thrown.
+But what about non lazy loaders

 [click] But we can still define expected errors in the `error` option.
-This way, the navigation isn't aborted only if the error is expected.
+This way, the navigation still happens if the error is expected.

 [click] It will also appear in `error` so it can be handled granularly.
 So we have the best of both worlds: we can handle errors globally with `router.onError()` and also locally in the component.